-Tadpoles.- To populate enclosures with tadpoles, we captured tadpoles from within each study lake.
+Tadpoles.- We captured tadpoles from within each study lake to populate enclosures.
 After weighing and staging each tadpole (Gosner 1960), we placed individuals between Gosner stages 26 and 39 into enclosures (UCSB IACUC protocol #6-08-762).
 If a tadpole was stage 39 at the end of each temporal block, we released them into the lake so they did not metamorphose within enclosures during the subsequent block, and we replaced each released tadpole with a younger tadpole.
 On average, we replaced 1.3 (SE = 0.3) tadpoles per cage per time block (about 12% ± 3 SE of the tadpoles in a cage).
 Thus, we reused many individual tadpoles in all three time-blocks; we did this to minimize the overall number of individuals that we used in the experiment and our potential impact on these threatened populations.

 Mayflies.- We captured mayflies in the littoral zone using benthic sweeps with a standard D-net (mesh size 250 μm), then separated mayflies without wingpads from other invertebrates in a sorting pan using featherweight forceps and a turkey baster.
 When mayflies emerged in enclosures, we removed adults and replaced them with newly captured nymphs; emergence (and subsequent replacement) was 0-40% (mean 11% ± 0.1 SE) of mayflies per enclosure per block.

-Benthic Algae.- To standardize our measurements of algal abundance, we provided artificial substrates in each enclosure.
-We used porcelain tiles (sometimes referred to as ‘unglazed ceramic’).
+Benthic Algae.- To standardize measurements of algal abundance, we placed artificial substrates (porcelain tiles; sometimes referred to as ‘unglazed ceramic’) in each enclosure.
 Porcelain tiles, and plastic substrates like the enclosure mesh, permit algal growth sufficiently for many experimental applications (Aloi 1990).
 We could not pre-condition tiles with algal growth by placing them in the study lakes prior to the experiment, because lakes could not be accessed until mid-July due to snow-cover.
 To account for potential variation in algal growth due to within-lake variation in local algae community composition, nutrient concentrations, water temperature, or currents, we established a control treatment for each enclosure by placing 12 tiles in a 15 30 cm mesh bag supported by a wire arch, placed on littoral substrate on the south side of each enclosure (no-consumer “location-within-lake” controls, Fig. 1b).
 We recorded natural substrate type below each enclosure and control.
 Soft versus hard substrates can strongly influence dissolved nutrient concentrations available to the overlying producer communities in lake littoral zones (Vincent and Downes 1981, Potapova and Charles 2005, Smith 2015), which could affect nutrient concentration in and algal immigration into the overlying enclosure.
 Therefore, we described substrate type as percent of the substrate below each enclosure which was composed of silt (defined as particles < 0.5mm, as in Knapp and Matthews 2000).
 We measured light intensity within and outside each enclosure (photosynthetic photon flux) at the water surface using a quantum meter (Apogee Instruments, Logan, UT, www.apogee-inst.com).
 On average, mesh reduced light intensity by 24%, from 1977.1 ± 4.2 to 1505.0 ± 25.0 μmol photons m-2 s-1(ANOVA, F1,66=349.02, p < 0.001).

 Experimental timeline.—We initiated the experiment in the very early ice-free season (17 July 2009 in LeConte and 21 July 2009 in Spur); our temporal blocks each lasted 16-21 days.
-At the beginning of each block, we weighed and staged all experimental tadpoles, then placed clean tiles and tadpoles and mayfly nymphs in enclosures at densities corresponding with treatments.
+At the beginning of each block, we weighed and staged all experimental tadpoles, then placed clean tiles, tadpoles and mayfly nymphs in enclosures at densities corresponding with treatments.
 At the end of each block, we sampled algal abundance, mayfly nymph and emerged adult abundances, and tadpole abundance, stages and weights.